PritishAnalyst/Data_job_salary_calculator/2_Further Analysis/README.md

 ## 📌 Conclusion

 This project offers actionable insights into the skills and roles that define today's data job market.
-The findings highlight the tangible value of technical proficiency, regional salary variations, and the growing demand for cloud and programming expertise.
+The findings highlight the tangible value of technical proficiency and the growing demand for cloud and programming expertise.

 By leveraging Excel’s advanced analytical tools, this analysis demonstrates how non-code platforms can still yield rich, impactful data insights—making it accessible for both aspiring data professionals and business stakeholders.